What You Need to Know About Owning an Electric Vehicle

 Please visit our EV aftersales section to find out more or give us a call to speak to one of our EV experts.

-Electric Vehicles Are Exempt From Paying Vehicle Road Tax
+Electric Vehicles Have Cheaper Vehicle Road Tax

 Road tax is calculated based on the CO2 tailpipe emissions of your vehicle, its list price and what year it was registered.
 As all motorists know, to drive a car on UK roads you must pay road tax, officially known as Vehicle Excise Duty (VED).